Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

 ## Notes

-- I learned all the hiragana and katakana in this guide in just over a week spending around an hour a day on this.
+- I learned all the hiragana and katakana in this guide in just over a week spending less than an hour a day on this.
 I think most people should be able learn it equally as fast or faster.
-You don't need to take an hour each day either, you can make great progress from just 10-30 mins a day.
+You don't need to study an hour each day either, you can make great progress from just 10-30 mins a day.

     Years before I actually learned hiragana and katakana using this method I had tried other things and given up after a few months of little to no progress.
 I randomly happened to get the idea for learning this through typing and had no trouble remembering the characters after some practice.
 I kept increasing the number of characters to remember and ended up learning all of it easily.

 - I am not an expert on Japanese teaching or anything remotely close to that.
-I've written this guide to share the method that worked best for me.
+I've written this guide to share the method that worked well for me.

-- If you want to learn to read AND write hiragana and katakana, you do need to practice physical writing as well not just typing.
+- If you want to learn to read AND write hiragana and katakana, you do need to practice physical writing as well, not just typing.
 However, it is certainly easier to learn to write hiragana and katakana when you already know how to read it and have a general idea of how the characters work.

 - If you do not know how to touch type and rely on "hunt and peck", the speed of your progress with this method may be hindered.

+- I found it helpful to say the characters as I typed them.
+Not loudly, just quietly, under my breath.
+(Not that there's anything wrong with saying them loudly if you wish)